 You’ve thought about it long and hard, saved every penny you could, and now you’re ready to buy that car you’ve had your eye on.

-Before you rush to the nearest car dealer to sign the paperwork, it’s a good idea to know what the true cost of owning a new ride will be—beyond the sticker price.
+Before you rush to the nearest car dealer to sign the paperwork, it’s a good idea to know what the extra and hidden costs will be—beyond the sticker price.
 You want to be sure you understand all the expenses surrounding your vehicle purchase before you buy.
 Here are some important things you should consider when gauging the cost associated with the car you have in mind.

 One thing you can be sure of is that you should insure your vehicle.
 In fact, it’s required to legally operate a vehicle in most states.
 Many factors play a role in determining insurance premiums, such as the make and model of car, the year, and how much overall risk is involved in insuring it.
 But you can easily get a quote ahead of time for a car you have in mind.
 It’s a great way to predict what your costs are going to be on a monthly or bi-annual basis from here on out.